burakemir/burakemir.github.io/src/content/about/index.md

 ### about me

-This is Burak Emir and you are looking at my homepage.
-I have been passionate about programming languages ever since studying in Martin Odersky's group at EPFL.
+This is Burak Emir and you are looking at my homepage and blog.
+I mainly write about programming languages.
 I live in Zurich, Switzerland with my wife and two daughters, and work at Google as *Alchemist of Happiness*.

-I joined Google right after handing in my PhD thesis, and worked as engineer and manager on various systems and teams.
-Engineering is more than writing code, but the speed at which ideas from research permeate the industry is very slow.
-I wonder if the knowledge and experience could not be organized and made accessible in a better way.
+My professional life started earlier, somewhere during my PhD in Martin Odersky's group at EPFL Lausanne where I worked on Scala and translating pattern matching.
+At Google, I worked as engineer and manager on various systems and teams, building backends, distributed systems, middleware.
+I then started getting back to programming language related things, and a few years later joined the org responsible for compilers and language-related infrastructure.

 ### about this site

-I am interested in systems, languages, types, logic where one can bridge theory and practice.
+I am interested in languages, types, logic, systems where one can bridge theory and practice.
 Occasionally I write things up.
 You could call it research, but outside any academic institution.
 This site is a place where I keep some notes.

-The posts are a way to share the little I know on programming methods, programming language technology and related topics, like education or cybersecurity.
+The posts are a way to share what I learnt on programming methods, programming language technology and occasionally some other topics, like knowledge management or cybersecurity.

 ### reach out